Marco-Masera/FastSeek/README.md

 Benchmarks can be run using the Snakefile in the repository root.
 The conda environment to run the benchmarks is specified in the benchmark_env.yaml file.

 ## FastQ, FastSeek vs Samtools faidx
-*Note: comparing to Samtools faidx is not entirely fair, as it is not designed for speed over large files. faidx generates a .fai index which require linear search.
+*Note: comparing to Samtools faidx is not entirely fair, as it is not designed for speed over large files. faidx generates a .fai index which requires linear search.
 However, it is a common tool for this task.*

 General conditions:
 * FastQ input file.